Kingsford-Group/scallop/README.md

 The assembled transcripts shall be written as gtf format into `output.gtf`.

 `ccs-header-file` collects the header lines (i.e., lines started with `>`) of the `.fasta` files generated with PacBio SMRT pipeline.
-Scallop-LR uses these the information in the header lines to infer the start/end boundaries of the transcripts.
+Scallop-LR uses the information in the header lines to infer the start/end boundaries of the transcripts.
-A typical example of `ccs-header-file` looks like:
+A typical `ccs-header-file` looks like:

 ```
 >m151676_s1_p0/4994/28_2528_CCS strand=+;fiveseen=1;polyAseen=1;threeseen=1;fiveend=28;polyAend=2528;threeend=2552;primer=1;chimera=0